lldap/lldap/example_configs/pfsense.md

 - Username Alterations: `Unchecked`
 - Allow unauthenticated bind: `Unchecked`

-### Create pfSense Group
+### Create pfSense Groups

 Go to `System > User Manager > Groups` and create a new group(s) with the **same exact** name as the LLDAP group(s) used to authenticate users for pfSense (`pfsense_admin` and `pfsense_guest` in this example).

 If you want your LLDAP users to have full administrator access in pfSense, then you need to edit the `Assigned Privileges` for the group and add the `WebCfg - All pages` system privilege.
+If you do not give any permissions to a group, you will be able to log in but only see an empty webUI.

 ### Enable LLDAP as an Authentication Option